realguystuff/quickfunc/README.md

 ### oddEven();

 This tells you if your number is odd or even.
-This is particularly useful if you are dealing with inputs.
+This is particularly useful if you are dealing with inputs. [^limitations]

 Usage: